Edit Content

 After dealing with POP symptoms for what seemed like an eternity, I finally decided to seek answers to my questions concerning this health condition.
 It took a fair amount of courage to face the fact that I needed help.
 It wasn’t an easy decision by any means because I tried to tell myself it was just part of the aging process and I would just have to ‘deal with it’ the best I could.

 I’m here to tell you, that isn’t the case.
 No woman needs to suffer in silence or hide their health issues in a closet.
 I totally understand how reluctant some women are to talk about or be treated for this health issue.
-I grew up in the era when women’s health issues weren’t openly discussed among peers, but were generally relegated to a dark closet.
-However, times have changed and although some may not know it, there is hope and help for those who suffer with this malady.
-New treatment options occur on a daily basis that allows women to control, improve and repair this cryptic health condition.
+I grew up in the era when women’s health issues weren’t openly discussed among peers but were generally relegated to a dark closet.
+However, times have changed and although some may not know it, there is hope and help for those who suffer from this malady.
+New treatment options occur daily that allow women to control, improve, and repair this cryptic health condition.
 It’s time to openly discuss women’s health issues.

-Although I tried to keep up with a daily exercise program prior to surgery, it became difficult because of the pressure and pain I was experiencing.
-Because of this I gained an extra 15 pounds in a very short period of time.
+Although I tried to keep up with a daily exercise program before surgery, it became difficult because of the pressure and pain I was experiencing.
+Because of this, I gained an extra 15 pounds in a very short period.
 It was a very depressing time for me.
 But, after the brief recovery from surgery in January I was once again able to exercise and follow a simple diet that resulted in my losing 22 pounds by mid-March.

-My life today is one-hundred percent better than it was prior to my surgery.
+My life today is one hundred percent better than it was before my surgery.
 I can go for walks, out to dinner, and shopping without having to worry about what might happen.
-If you suffer from Pelvic Organ Prolapse I encourage you to not hide in a closet or allow it define how you live your life.
+If you suffer from Pelvic Organ Prolapse I encourage you to not hide in a closet or allow it to define how you live your life.
 Take charge of your health.
 After all, there is a better life after leaving the closet!

 Betty Heath